- How to Manage a Remote Sales Team Through a Crisis

 I fully appreciate many people believe this is not the time for Selling however I respectfully disagree and here’s why:

-- Without Selling nobody would have access to the new ventilators companies are producing
+- Without remotes selling nobody would have access to the new ventilators companies are producing

-- Without Selling emergency workers wouldn’t have the food, services and infrastructure they require to do their jobs
+- Without remote selling emergency workers wouldn’t have the food, services and infrastructure they require to do their jobs

 - Unless companies start to sell they will go under and the Salespeople will lose their jobs.
 This benefits no one.